billwerk/third-party-psp-integrations/README.md

 >If you have a running local MongoDb server with a default port (`mongodb://localhost:27017`), the application automatically creates a`PaymentGatewaySample` database and it uses it for storing data.

 >However, if the database with such name exists already (e.g. after the second launch of application), the application **does not** create a new database, it just uses an existing one.
-Using local MongoDb as a data storage can be simplified process of testing an application, because it does not disappear after an application shutdown, **but it is a completely optional solution**.
+Using local MongoDB as a data storage can be a simplified the process of testing an application because it does not disappear after an application shutdown, **but it is a completely optional solution**.

 2. `CurrentPaymentProvider` - an integer value:
-  - ''2'' (default value): application uses the `FakeProvider` as a payment provider.
+  - ''2'' (default value): the application uses the `FakeProvider` as a payment provider.
->Using `FakeProvider` doesn't produce any external calls and used hardcoded responses in `Billwerk.SDK` models' structure.
+>Using `FakeProvider` doesn't produce any external calls and uses hardcoded responses in `Billwerk.SDK` models' structure.
 Useful for a testing purpose.
-  - ''1'' (Reepay): application uses the [Reepay](https://reepay.com/) as a payment provider.
+  - ''1'' (Billwerk+ Pay): application uses the [Billwerk+ Pay](https://www.billwerk.plus/pay-payment-gateway/) as a payment provider.
->**Important note:** before setting this parameter, you must have your own Reepay test account.
+>**Important note:** Before setting this parameter, you must have your own Reepay test account.
 If you already have it, put your Reepay **private API key** and **webhook secret** into `AppBuilder.CreateDefaultSettings` -> `...SaveSettings(new ReepaySettings...` place.
 > It will create Reepay settings with your credentials on application start.